 [email protected]

-The AHO will review its Open Access Information at intervals no less than 12 months and will continue to update its website to provide the best possible information relating to its functions and services.
+The AHO will review its Open Access Information at intervals of no less than 12 months and will continue to update its website to provide the best possible information relating to its functions and services.

 Informal Requests for Information

 Any member of the public has a legal right to make an Informal Request for Information held by the AHO.
 This includes access to personal and non-personal information held by the AHO.
-Information that is available free of charge,includes:
+Information that is available free of charge, includes:

 - Copy of an applicant's correspondence with the AHO